lesbixor/Woman-CEO/README.md

 # Woman CEO - (she/her)
-I know very simple languages,
+I know a few very simple languages but hope to learn more!
 - Python
 - HTML & CSS
 - Javascript